jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 One reason that could explain this is the implementation used is very sensitive to the step-size.
 A small step size was selected as this met the desired acceptance ratio, however a step size too small may see the chain failing to explore too far from the high probability values which could be what we are seeing with the mass chain.
 A solution could be too create an adaptive step size which aims to meet a set acceptance rate.
 <br>
 <br>
 The initial guess value is also important, a bad intial guess can increase the amount of iteration required to find the convergence value.
 Furthermore, if the posterior distribution is multimodal, the chain could get stuck in a local minimum returning a value that isnt the true minimum.
-A burnin can be used to reduce the distributions dependance on the intial value, we have a large number of N steps $(10^6)$ and used our prior "by eye" estimates as starting parameters so a burnin likely isnt necessary, but we can still include it in question 3 when we are computing our values.
+A burnin can be used to reduce the distributions dependance on the intial value, we have a large number of N steps $(10^6)$ and used our prior "by eye" estimates as starting parameters so a burnin likely isnt necessary, but we can still include it in part 3 when we are computing our values.
 <br>
 To confirm our convergence it is important to trail multiple different intial guesses further from the prior value.
 We can compare the difference in the rolling means of each sample and this should tend to 0 as each sample converges.
 A well-tuned MCMC method should eventually converge regardless of the intial guess parameters.